Bloomfield Hills 72 Excellent

 What's it like Living in Bloomfield Hills?

-Bloomfield Hills is a small-sized city located in the state of Michigan.
-The city has a population of 3,995 residents.
-According to the most recent Census, 84% of Bloomfield Hills residents are White, 5% Asian and 3% Black.
+Bloomfield Hills, Michigan is a small-sized city with a population of 4,127 inhabitants.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (84% White).
+Given that fact, Bloomfield Hills could be considered less diverse than other cities.
 With an average age of 51 years, Bloomfield Hills residents appear to be older compared to the national average.
 For seniors and retirees, this city presents itself as a compelling choice.
-Not a fan of sitting in traffic during your commute to work?
-Bloomfield Hills offers shorter work commutes, with an average one-way commute time taking only 21 minutes, far lower than the national average of 26 minutes.
+If you prefer shorter commutes, living in Bloomfield Hills will be a delight.
+With an average one-way commute time of just 21 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

-If you’re considering relocating to any new city, it could be a very daunting task.
-However, it could also be a positive experience if you are willing to get to know the town before actually living in Bloomfield Hills, Michigan.
+If you’re considering moving to any new city, it could be a very daunting task.
+However, it could also be a positive experience if you are willing to get to know the area before actually living in Bloomfield Hills, Michigan.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-With useful information like amenities, crime, health & safety, employment, housing and other key data points, finding the best places to live in Bloomfield Hills and in the areas around Bloomfield Hills is a much easier task.
+To help you find the best places to live in and around Bloomfield Hills, AreaVibes has created a livability score using key metrics like commute, health & safety, housing and more.

 Best Places to Live in and Around Bloomfield Hills